People

 John Casson

 John Casson recently returned to the UK after four years as British Ambassador in Egypt.
 He spent two decades as a British diplomat and senior leader in Whitehall.
-He was David Cameron’s foreign policy lead in No10 from 2010 to 2014.
-In Egypt he was a high profile public figure, launching innovative initiatives in education, social enterprise and interfaith issues, and building a 1.5 million social media following.
-John’s career has also seen diplomatic postings in Brussels, Washington and Jordan, research at Cambridge University on African religion and politics, experience as a parliamentary researcher and a volunteer teacher in Kenya.
+He was David Cameron’s foreign policy lead in Number 10 from 2010 to 2014.
+In Egypt he was a high-profile public figure, launching innovative initiatives in education, social enterprise, and interfaith issues, and building social media following of 1.5 million.
+John’s career has also seen diplomatic postings in Brussels, Washington, and Jordan, research at Cambridge University on African religion and politics, experience as a parliamentary researcher, and a volunteer teacher in Kenya.
 He studied undergraduate History and postgraduate Theology at Cambridge.
-He is married to Kathryn, and his joys include poems, baseball, mountains and Christian discipleship.
+He is married to Kathryn, and his joys include poems, baseball, mountains, and Christian discipleship.
 John was awarded a CMG in The Queen’s 2014 Birthday Honours.

 Richard_Chartres_Bishop_of_London